kristoffergh/esphome-hcpbridge/README.md

 - HCPBridge from `Tysonpower` on an `Hörmann Promatic 4`

 You can find more information on the project here: [Hörmann garage door via MQTT](https://community.home-assistant.io/t/hormann-garage-door-via-mqtt/279938/340)
+Known working hardware are the ESP32 and S3 dual core chip.

 # ToDo